HomeBackground

 Board Member

-She was born in Toamasina, Madagascar, but lived for 20 years in the Netherlands.
-Jocelyne is in charge of the Zazamalala nursery, usually filled with thousands of seedlings of rare plants and timber trees.
+She was born in Toamasina, eastern Madagascar, but lived in the Netherlands for 30 years.
+Jocelyne is in charge of the Zazamalala nursery, filled with thousands of seedlings of rare plants and timber trees.

 Amos Frank